 Music, Film, Television, & Gaming

 The G6 is an example of an Amp that came along and made me re-think my solid stance on the FiiO K5 Pro, much like an amazing woman can come along and cause you to change your stance on love and the infinite amount of possibilities that it can bring.

-The G6 is similar to the K5 in that it also works in a myriad of ways and becomes a valuable asset in studio as well as in your living room.
+The reason is that like the K5 Pro, the G6 is similar in that it also works in a myriad of ways and becomes a valuable asset in the studio as well as in your living room.

 Build, Aesthetic & Features

 First off, the G6 is light but still seems robust, resembling something out of Blade Runner.

 If Harrison Ford were to listen to music during his downtime, this amp would certainly be the gadget he’d use to do it with. 😀